matteomastrogiuseppe/Multirobot-Exploration-and-Mapping/README.md

 - The global gridmap generally spawns after 20 seconds in ROS time, because of the map merger initial overhead.
 - The first run will take more time, because some functions will be compiled in machine code through the _Numba_ library.
 After the first run, everything is stored in the cache, so no need to wait for the compilation at every launch.
-- The merged pointcloud is already integrated in RViz, but it is disabled by default due to heavy computational load.
+- The real-time, merged pointcloud is already integrated in RViz, but it is disabled by default due to heavy computational load.

 To save and export the final RTAB-Map point-clouds: